Tagline: He may be blind, but he don’t need no dog.

-Upon meeting the now-estranged family of the seemingly selfish Frank Devereaux (Terry O’Quinn), Parker plays witness to the murder of his buddy’s ex-wife and promises to protect her son from the pursuing pack.
+Upon meeting the now-estranged family of the seemingly selfish Frank Devereaux (Terry O’Quinn), Parker plays witness to the murder of his buddy’s ex-wife (Meg Foster) and promises to protect her son from the pursuing pack.
 Quite the stretch for a blind man, but our hero has a mystical air bordering on the superhuman, the kind that would give Commando‘s John Matrix a run for his money.
 Carrying a cane which doubles as a nifty samurai sword, Parker is a cross between Marvel superhero Daredevil and Kung-Fu’s prescient warrior, Caine – if that character were to walk around in sneakers listening to a Walkman.

-Contrary to similar movies of this ilk, Parker and his peewee passenger refuse to share a sympathetic relationship from the offset.
+Contrary to other movies of this ilk, Parker and his peewee passenger refuse to share a sympathetic relationship from the offset.
 Like most kids hitting puberty, Billy is a petulant know-it-all who takes advantage of his protector’s ailment by playing tricks on him, and in response our spiritual protagonist descends to his level, partaking in a bout of puerile one-upmanship that threatens to turn nasty.

 Thanks to Hauer’s irresistible turn as the visually-impaired assassin, this is B-Movie schlock with mainstream pedigree, blessed by a screenplay that rarely descends into mawkish territory, and which maintains the kind of comic book charm that makes the violence palatable.
 It also benefits from wonderful casting in the form of Noble Willinghams’ dastardly crook, McReady, while Randall Cobb’s hulking henchman, Slag, provides the perfect foil for our wily warrior.

-Hauer would discuss the difficulties of combining swordplay and sightlessness in a role that would prove to be one of his biggest challenges, calling on the real-life experience of Lynn Manning, an actor left blind after being shot in the face in a Hollywood bar.
+Hauer would discuss the difficulties of combining swordplay and sightlessness in a role that would prove one of his biggest challenges, calling on the real-life experience of Lynn Manning, an actor left blind after being shot in the face in a Hollywood bar.

 Moments after disposing of Sho Kosugi’s Japanese import in an electrified hot tub, Parker finally comes face-to-face with unrelenting henchman, Slag, slicing him clean in half and sending his two parts plummeting hundreds of feet through the window of a mountainous ski resort.